jimmysawczuk/go-config/README.md

 ### Automatic config file generation

-Every program that uses **go-config** will parse two options by default:
+Every program that uses **go-config** will parse three options by default:

 * `config` (string), which indicates where to look for a config file to import and parse (default: ./config.json)
 * `config-export` (bool), which, if true, will trigger an export of the config file to the path provided by **config**.
+* `config-generate` (bool), which, if true, will trigger an export of the config file to the path provided by **config** and then exit with status `0`.

-You can run your program with `config-export` to generate a fresh config file or overwrite the one that's there with the as-run configuration.
-Running the above program with `--config-export` yields:
+You can run your program with `-config-generate` to generate a fresh config file, or you can overwrite the one that's there with the as-run configuration and continue execution using `-config-export`.
+Running the above program with `-config-export` yields:

 ```bash
 $ config-test --config-export